Uptight (film): Production

-The film was shot on location in Cleveland, Ohio.
+The film was shot on location in the Hough neighborhood in Cleveland, Ohio.
 In 1969, Variety reported that the Federal Bureau of Investigation "closely monitored the making of Uptight right up to the eve of its premiere."
 The FBI was first alerted to the subject matter of the film by employees at Paramount Pictures in May 1968.
 During its production, crew members and studio workers acted as informants to agents at the FBI's Cleveland office, who directly reported details of the set to bureau director J. Edgar Hoover.

 Release

 Uptight premiered in New York City on December 18, 1968.
 The film was released on DVD by Olive Films on October 16, 2012.

 Reception

 Roger Ebert rated the film 3 out of 4 stars and called it a "good and interesting film" that realistically portrays black militancy without watering down the subject matter for white audiences.
 However, Ebert criticized the decision to shoot the film as a remake of a story that has too little in common with black civil rights.

+Clifford Terry of the Chicago Tribune called it "a crude, clumsy film using an outdated story in a new framework."
+Despite writing that "the acting is as stilted as the script," he praised the performances of St. Jacques "who displays a José Ferrer-like surety" and Silvera.

+Vincent Canby of The New York Times stated that it "is such an intense and furious movie that it's impossible not to take it seriously" and "the effect - on the big movie theater screen - is stunning and hair-raising."
+He pointed out the film's primary drawback being that it "exercises a kind of double standard - dealing with a very contemporary scene in movie terms that are 30 years out of date."
+He added that "the screenplay,...has the sound of authenticity" but "it doesn't pack much drama, principally,...because the subsidiary characters all are more interesting than Tank."

+Richard Schickel of LIFE called it "a dumb movie" and "a travesty, a soulless work in both the old and new meanings of the word."
+He explained, "Remakes are invariably the sign of impoverished imaginations.
+I don't know of one that ever approached the quality of the original and it seems to me scandalous that Hollywood's initial, belated recognition of black militancy should be to haul out a 34-year-old property, shoot it in color and pretend it is being relevant when, in fact, all we are getting is another dose of the Carmen Jones syndrome."